 Last summer’s hike along Hadrian’s Wall path in north England was carefully planned to not be too much for me (my husband probably would have enjoyed, or at least enjoyed talking about, a more ambitious itinerary.

-We decided to take the trip because I took a fall visiting my son in China and, most likely cracked a rib.
-Once healed that led me to suggest that if we did want to take the Hadrian’s wall walk ever, maybe we should do it promptly instead of delaying until one or the other (most likely me) of us was no longer able to do it.
+We decided to take the trip because I took a fall visiting my son in China and, most likely, cracked a rib.
+Once healed I suggested that if we did want to take the Hadrian’s wall walk ever, maybe we should do it promptly instead of delaying until one or the other (most likely me) of us was no longer able to do it.

 We used a tour company that arranged your accommodations and transported your luggage between accommodations so you only had to carry a day pack on the trail.
 I chose the longest package length of 10 nights and added two extra days at a couple of places so we could go to museums(figuring that a full day of hiking wasn’t going to give us enough time to enjoy a museum).